 “You heard me.”
 Madison looked so serious it was funny.
 She continued in all earnestness, “I tried to question the fairy.”
 Madison noticed me grinning at her and got mad.
 “It’s for your benefit.
 Why do I even bother?
 You are so naïve!
 Just going along without a concern in the world, happy to have a fairy, no questions or concerns, nothing bothering you about any of this?”
 Madison threw her hands up in the air.
 “A real live fairy falls into your hands and you never bother to ask why?”

-“You are such a drama queen, Madison.
-Did you find out anything?”
+“You are such a drama queen,

 “I’m listening.”